Antique print from the 16th century, watercolor, from a private collection in Milan

 Description

 This antique graphic originates from the 16th century, is watercolor, and comes from a private collection in Milan.
-It is depicted horizontally cropped in the lower margin.
+It is horizontally cropped in the lower margin.

-Exclusive antique furniture and accessories can be an excellent idea for interior decoration.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There are many different styles in antique furniture, each with its own distinctive features.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.